lclarkg18/clubs/README.md

-# Team Chickaree Small Group project
+# Chess clubs django project

-## Team members
-The members of the team are:
-- Michael Mulianto
-- Kieran Woolley
-- John Kelly
-- Liam Clark Gutiérrez
-- Kanishk Upadhyay

-## Project structure
-The project is called `system`.
-It currently consists of a single app `clubs`.

 ## Deployed version of the application
-The deployed version of the application can be found [here](https://lit-tundra-65931.herokuapp.com/).
+The deployed version of the application can be found [here]().

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: